TripleHeadedMonkey/ai-toolkit_Z-Image_Plus/README.md

 AI Toolkit is an all in one training suite for diffusion models.
 I try to support all the latest models on consumer grade hardware.
 Image and video models.
 It can be run as a GUI or CLI.
 It is designed to be easy to use but still have every feature imaginable.

+Now with added support for Text encoder and Transformer training on Z-Image models, simultaneously on only 24GB of VRAM.
+Example config at the bottom of the page.
+To make it fit on 24GB of VRAM, it requires layer offloading of the Transformer.
+And there is now 2 fields for Learning Rate, Text Encoder and Transformer/Unet.
+Change "type" to Loha to train a loha.

 ## Support My Work

 If you enjoy my projects or use them commercially, please consider sponsoring me.
 Every bit helps! 💖